25.3 A2 Level BETA

 • Tracing this back in time implies a single point of origin (singularity).

-2. Unit Conversions: You may be given $H_0$ in non-SI units.
+2. Unit Conversions: You may be given H0H_0 in non-SI units.
 Always check the units on the axes of a graph.
-If the gradient is $H_0$, and $v$ is in $\text{km s}^{-1}$ while $d$ is in $\text{Mpc}$, your $H_0$ will not be in $\text{s}^{-1}$ until you convert $\text{km} \rightarrow \text{m}$ and $\text{Mpc} \rightarrow \text{m}$.
+If the gradient is H0H_0, and vv is in km s1\text{km s}^{-1} while dd is in Mpc\text{Mpc}, your H0H_0 will not be in s1\text{s}^{-1} until you convert kmm\text{km} \rightarrow \text{m} and Mpcm\text{Mpc} \rightarrow \text{m}.

-4. Absorption Lines: Remember that we use absorption lines because they provide a "barcode" that is identical for the same elements everywhere in the Universe, giving us a reliable reference for $\lambda_{\text{source}}$.
+4. Absorption Lines: Remember that we use absorption lines because they provide a "barcode" that is identical for the same elements everywhere in the Universe, giving us a reliable reference for λsource\lambda_{\text{source}}.

 Frequently Asked Questions: Hubble's law and the Big Bang theory

-What is Redshift ($z$): in A-Level Physics?
+What is Redshift (z): in A-Level Physics?

-Redshift ($z$):: The fractional increase in the
+Redshift (z):: The fractional increase in the

 What is wavelength in A-Level Physics?